colindoyle0000/colindoyle-website/content/torts2023-material/slides/03-toxic.md

 # Three frequent problems:

-1. Identification: Can’t be certain that the toxin was a “but for” cause
+1. Identification of the cause: Can’t be certain that the toxin was a “but for” cause
-2. Boundaries: Can’t be certain of the extent of the harm
+2. Boundaries of the harm: Can’t be certain of the extent of the harm
-3. Source: Can’t be certain who in particular is responsible
+3. Source of the cause: Can’t be certain who in particular is responsible

 ---

 # Mass Torts
 ## _A procedural story in two parts:_

-1. Amchem killed the mass tort class action
+1. The Supreme Court killed the mass tort class action

-2. But multidistrict litigation (MDL) took over
+2. Multidistrict litigation (MDL) took over

 ---